Table of contents

 With a modern approach, adequate treatment for gambling addiction focuses on resolving the emotional causes that are the root of the problem.
 Then, stopping the problematic behavior becomes far easier and more permanent.

-In the process, people learn to deal with grief and manage stress better—in less harmful ways than gambling.
+In the process, people learn to deal with grief and manage stress better, and in less harmful ways than gambling.
 Plus, recovery programs often help people rebuild their lives.
-As they get back on their feet, they repair their finances and relationships.
+As they regain their footing, they repair their finances and relationships.
 Of course, this requires some honest introspection and accountability.

 But the key takeaway here is that people with gambling issues don’t lack the motivation to resolve their problems — they often only lack emotional tools.
 And that’s what treatment gives them.